JessemanGray/JessemanGray/README.md

 - 🌱 Learning Python, Open3d, OpenCV, YOLO, SQL, Databricks, Dash😄

-- 👯 Looking to work on  projects exploring automonous vehicles, data lakehouse architecture and soft robotics
+- 👯 Looking to collaborate on  projects exploring automonous vehicles, data lakehouse architecture and soft robotics

 - 🤔 Also looking for help with sharpening programming skills and networking